Emory-HITI/Niffler/src/cold-extraction/README.md

 $ nohup /opt/localdrive/dcm4che-5.19.0/bin/storescp --accept-unknown --directory /labs/banerjeelab/DBS_EMPI --filepath {00100020}/{0020000D}/{0020000E}/{00080018}.dcm -b BMIPACS2:4243 > storescp.out &

 ## Running the Retrospective (Cold) Data Retriever

+Make sure to follow the comments in the ColdDataRetriever.py to adopt the values accordingly.

 Then run the ColdDataRetriever.py, which consists of a MoveScu process that often following a FindScu.